OfirGiladBGU/SBP_Net/README.md

 ## Description:

 The repository contains all the scripts that were used to get the results available on the paper: \
-`Learning Thin Structure Reconstruction from Sliding-Box 2D Projections`
+`Learning Thin Structure Reconstruction from Sliding-Box Depth Projections`

 ## Requirements: